tableau/extensions-api/docs/trex_data_access.md

 #### Extensions API methods that access full data

-If your extension uses any one of the following methods, without declaring **full-data** permission in the manifest file, the extension will load but the method calls will fail.
+If your extension uses any one of the following methods, without declaring **full-data** permission in the manifest file, the extension will load but the method call will fail.
 If you have debugging enabled, Tableau will report an error in the JavaScript console and the error is also written to the Tableau log file.

 `Worksheet.getUnderlyingDataAsync()`